lykmapipo/ngAA/README.md

 });
 ```

+### afterSignoutRedirectTo
-- **afterSignoutRedirectTo :** Specify to which state to redirect user after signout.
+Specify to which state to redirect user after signout.
 Defaults to `signin`.
 You can override this default on your module config as:
 ```js
 angular